EAL Framework for Schools – 3 day course

 Additionally, the trainer receives Across Cultures certification as a registered programme trainer that allows them to train others in their school.

-Introducing the context - Understanding what is needed for young learners learning English as an Additional Language:
+Introducing the context - Understanding what is needed for your learners learning English as an additional language

 Induction to English, gap filling and pre-teaching